dauntless-coder/Invisi-Safe/README.md

-🛡️ InvisiSafe – File Hider with Encryption & OTP Verification InvisiSafe is a secure file-hiding desktop application built with Java.
+🛡️ InvisiSafe – File Hider with Encryption & OTP Verification.
+InvisiSafe is a secure file-hiding desktop application built with Java.
 It allows users to hide sensitive files, encrypt them, and enable access only through OTP verification sent via email.

 🔧 Features